Skip to Content

 Boil Chestnuts

-To cook chestnuts on stove, I recommend boiling.
-Roasting is also possible, but the heat on stove can’t be even like in the oven, so it can lead to uneven roasted nuts.
+To cook chestnuts on the stove, I recommend boiling.
+Roasting is also possible, but the heat on the stove may not be as even as in the oven, which can result in unevenly roasted nuts.
 Follow these steps:

 • Place your prepared chestnuts in a pot.
 Add enough water to cover them completely.
 Put the pot on the stove over medium-high heat and bring the water to a boil.